 The Company's exposure to interest risk rate is limited to its cash at bank and bank overdrafts that have a maturity of less than one year.
-As at March 31, 2017, there is no significant interest rate risk.
+If the interest rate had been 100 basis points higher/lower and all other variables were held constant, the Company's annualized profit for the period ended March 31, 2017 would increase/decrease by EUR 50 069.